-- 3. Pick the Sketch tab to display the sketch related settings.

-- 4. In the Heads-UpDisplay section,
+- 3. Pick the Sketch tab to display the sketch related settings. - 4.
+In the Heads-UpDisplay section, turn option as shown. - 5.
+On your own, examine the other sketch settings that are available, such as switch ON the Grid lines in the Display section.

-turn OFF the